tarunprasadoff/ros2StereoVO/README.md

 # ROS2 Stereo Visual Odometry and 3D Map Generation

 This repository contains a multi-node ROS2 system that processes stereo camera images, estimates visual odometry, and generates a 3D map using depth data.
 The system consists of four ROS2 packages:
-1. Image Loader Node: Loads and publishes stereo camera images.
+1. Image Loader: Loads and publishes stereo camera images.
-2. Visual Odometry Node: Estimates the robot's pose from the stereo images.
+2. Visual Odometry: Estimates the robot's pose from the stereo images.
 3. Point Cloud Stitcher & Octomap Generator: Unprojects depth images into point clouds, stitches them, and generates a 3D map.
 4. Multi Node Launcher: Launches the three nodes together.